straz/artificialtrust/_articles/cyber.md

 %}

 ### Control and communications: man and machine cannot be separated
-During WWII, Norbert Weiner used a $2,325 government grant to build the "AA predictor," a device that guided anti-aircraft guns to shoot down zig-zagging enemy planes at all kinds of altitudes, speeds, and in all kinds of weather.
+During WWII, Norbert Wiener used a $2,325 government grant to build the "AA predictor," a device that guided anti-aircraft guns to shoot down zig-zagging enemy planes at all kinds of altitudes, speeds, and in all kinds of weather.
 Knowing that individual pilots behaved differently